SMEC Holdings: History

 In 1970 the Snowy Mountains Engineering Corporation (SMEC) was established to preserve and market the expertise that SMA had acquired.
 Many of the early projects were funded by the Australian International Development Assistance Bureau (AIDAB).
 By 1991, the Snowy Mountains Engineering Corporation (SMEC) was a public company with 220 staff.
-The company was wholly owned by the Australian Government, and provided engineering consulting and project management services around the world.
-SMEC became a Commonwealth Government owned public company in 1989, and in 1993 SMEC was sold to staff by the government.
-SMEC's total revenue in the 2012 financial year was $420 million.
-SMEC's total revenue in the 2015 financial year was A$537 million.
-As of 2015 SMEC had over 5,400 employees around the world.
+The company was wholly owned by the Government of Australia, and provided engineering consulting and project management services around the world.
+SMEC became a Commonwealth Government owned public company in 1989, and in 1993 SMEC was sold by the government in a management buyout.

 In August 2016 SMEC was implicated in alleged corporate bribery incidents in both Sri Lanka and the Congo, after the firm sought to secure multi-million dollar contracts in those countries.

-In 2016 SMEC was bought by Singapore-based Surbana Jurong for around $400 million.
+In August 2016, SMEC was bought by Singapore-based Surbana Jurong for around $400 million.